mrengy/vanguard-history/README.md

 ## branching

 There are many ways to use Git branches.
-For this, we will use an approach of <a href="https://gist.github.com/vlandham/3b2b79c40bc7353ae95a">feature branches and pull requests</a>.
+Here, we will use an approach of <a href="https://gist.github.com/vlandham/3b2b79c40bc7353ae95a">feature branches and pull requests</a>.
 In that tutorial, replace "master" with "main".
+For the most part, we will not be committing on the "main" branch, but on a branch specific to the feature or issue you are working on.

 ## committing and pushing
 After you've made local changes, commit them, one by one.
 When you've got a bunch to send back to Github , push them.
 See [these basics](https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html#add-and-commit-local-changes) for details. (where that page says "GitLab", replace that mentally with "Github").

 # Site administration on servers